 Rochester Man Sentenced on Child Pornography Charges

-ROCHESTER, NY—U.S. Attorney William J. Hochul, Jr. announced that Richard Bailey, 55, of Rochester, New York, who was convicted of distributing and receiving child pornography, was sentenced to 96 months in prison by U.S. District Court Judge Charles J. Siragusa.
+BUFFALO, NY—U.S. Attorney William J. Hochul Jr. announced today that Nicholas Matthew Skvarla, 33 of Rochester, NY, who was convicted of receipt and possession of child pornography following a non-jury trial, was sentenced to 72 months in prison and five years’ supervised release by U.S. District Judge Richard J. Arcara.

-The sentencing is the culmination of an investigation on the part of special agents of the Federal Bureau of Investigation, under the direction of Special Agent in Charge Brian P. Boetig.
+The sentencing is the result of an investigation by the Monroe County Sheriff’s Office, under the direction of Sheriff Patrick M. O’Flynn, the Federal Bureau of Investigation, and the Immigration and Customs Enforcement, Homeland Security Investigations, under the direction of Acting Special Agent in Charge J. Michael Kennedy.